EmmanuelDemey/eslint-plugin-angular/docs/no-angular-mock.md

     // invalid
     angular.mock.module('myModule'); // error: You should use the "module" method available in the window object.

+## Version

+This rule was introduced in eslint-plugin-angular 0.2.0

 ## Links

 * [Rule source](../rules/no-angular-mock.js)